Code-Institute-Submissions/cammegh-site/README.md

         - *Maybe have pictures of the wheels in the tiles?*
     - Displays page
         - *Highlight custom surround/pole designs?
 (Les A/Genting)*

 #### Wheel Builder page:
-- To include render of wheel
-- To include all major options for varieties
-- Render to change based on selections made
 - *'Other' text field for super-customisable parts (number arcs, separator finishes, turret finishes, non-veneer colours)?*
 - *Option of "standard" layouts for selection?*
 - *File upload option for custom number arcs w/ multiple file capacity (for sequence + artwork)*